paulfantom/pawel.krupa.net.pl/content/post/2018-07-01-Automate-your-grammar-checks.md

 ### Not so markdown friendly Hunspell

-After running above script on some markdown files with embedded code (like this blog post) it was clear that I need some other tool.
+After running above script on some markdown files with embedded code (like this blog post) it was clear that I need some other a tool.
 Script produced many more lines which were part of code section and weren't important, for example:
 ```
 & ' 15 29: e, s, i, a, n, r, t, o, l, c, d, u, g, m, p